SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ## Egoist
 ### Team Third
-A Team Thirdposition that counts as an Impostor but has different win conditions. <br> You will not be killed by your allies. but will be affected by sabotage. <br>.
-If you achieve an Impostor Victory after all the Impostors visible to you are gone, you override the Impostor Victory and achieve an Egoist Victory. <br> SuperHostRoles support
+A Team Thirdposition that counts as an Impostor but has different win conditions. <br> You will not be killed by your allies. but will be affected by sabotage. .<br> If you achieve an Impostor Victory after all the Impostors visible to you are gone, you override the Impostor Victory and achieve an Egoist Victory. <br> SuperHostRoles support